SubleXBle/Fail2Ban-Report/BackendScripts/Readme.md

 # Backend Scripts

-standard script works for debian based machines
+> standard script works for debian based machines
+> to support other firewalls too, i want to provide more scripts for backend integration ..

+## Scripts in Testing:

+### firewalld
+> often found on RedHat based Systems

+### nftables
+> will replace iptables on a long run on debian based systems